vackosar/vackosar.github.io/_posts/2023-06-08-Prompting-Techniques-That-Sqeeze-The-Best-Out-of-Your-LLM.md

 ## Reasoning in Steps
 Also called [Chain-of-Thought (CoT) Prompting](https://arxiv.org/pdf/2201.11903.pdf).

-Steer the model to generate text that will guide it towards the correct answer.
+Your step-by-step instruction creates a momentum such that the model generates a text that guides it towards the correct answer.
 The reasoning steps increase interpretability.
 Append instruction "Let's think step by step." or provide reasoning examples.
 For example: multi-step arithmetic, commonsense logical reasoning.
-Model's ability to use [CoT increases with model size (see PaLM)](/ml/googles-pathways-language-model-and-chain-of-thought).
+Model's ability to use [CoT increases with model size (see PaLM and its ability to explain jokes)](/ml/googles-pathways-language-model-and-chain-of-thought).

 ![Chain-of-Thought Prompting Elicits Reasoning in Large Language Models](/images/palm-chain-of-though-prompting.png)